Guiding students to design with Motion and not just Visuals

 Over two semesters, I taught 40+ students through this approach.

-HCI students became more confident with After Effects and adding motion to their designs, while Media Arts students started exploring and applying their animation skills to product design.
+HCI students grew more confident with After Effects and adding motion to their designs, while Media Arts students started applying their animation skills to product design.

 Teaching is also designing